marcelorl/crud-employees/README.md

 ## installation

+Make sure you have docker installed, then run in the root folder:

 ```
-docker-compose up -d
+$ docker-compose up -d
-docker-compose run restapi python manage.py migrate
+$ docker-compose run restapi python manage.py migrate
-docker-compose run restapi python manage.py createsuperuser
+$ docker-compose run restapi python manage.py createsuperuser
 ```

 ## usage

-Then, the project will be available at http://localhost:8000 and you have the following features available:
+The project will be available at http://localhost:8000 and you have the following features available as required:

 ### admin website
  - http://localhost:8000/admin